 Although the narrator tells the stories of these misfits like a gossip columnist, The Caveman Chronicle reads more like a dry humor memoir.

-Here in the bar, members act as though the Soviets do not exist while outside, each of their lives is affected by politics, religion, and beliefs.
-Through numerous marriages, forbidden friendships, and failed careers we see Estonia try to recover its own sense of nationalism and being after Soviet rule.
+Here in the bar, members act as though the Soviets do not exist; while outside, each of their lives is affected by politics, religion, and beliefs.

-Readers learn more about Estonian independence and it’s effects on this new “free” population.
+Readers learn more about Estonian independence and its effects on this new “free” population.

 Song Of The Dead by Douglas Lindsay

 Former spy, Ben Westphall, heads to Tallinn and Tartu, Estonia to look into an old case now reopened.
 Ten years ago, John Baden went missing on his Baltic vacation.
-Found dead with DNA and family identification, the impossible has happened.
-Is this man truly Baden?

-A victim of torture and having his body parts sold on the Black Market, this Baden is in bad shape.
 Westphall struggles with the pieces of this mystery, even though he has a strong intuition and sense for lies in peoples’ hearts.

 With double identities and a surreal feel, Westphall can’t separate ghosts from reality.